Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/3-Price_Finding_Mechanisms-slides.md

 ## NFT Auction

-- You have the chance to bid on one of 39 NFTs that are created by a professional artist.
+- You have the chance to bid on one professionally created NFTs by an experienced artist.
-- There are 13 unique NFTs which are minted each three times.
+- There are 13 unique NFTs which are minted up to each three times (random process).
 - Use your budget that you accumulated during the last Academy Games.
 - Everything that you will not use for bidding (or if your bid was lower than your budget), you will receive at the end of the Academy.
 - **100% of the revenue of the auctions goes to the artist.**